Hiking the Jackrabbit Mountain Trails

 The forest here is mostly young, having been logged with a type of selective logging technique in the not-too-distant past.
 Stands of even-aged, smooth-trunked trees lie beneath a few leftover larger, shelter trees that were allowed to stand when the logging took place.
 There's quite a bit of poison ivy, so keep that in mind when choosing your clothing, especially during the summer.
 There are no major stream crossings to speak of, but the lake is always nearby for you to enjoy.

 At the trailhead, there are plenty of parking spaces, pit toilets, maps & information, and a grassy field with picnic tables by an arm of the lake.

 Click routes, trails, or points on the map to download them (on the GPS Data tab).

 Places to Stay

 Camping is available nearby in the Jackrabbit Mountain Campground, which is on the lake shore.
-A trail is planned to connect the trailhead with the campground, but for now, hikers can walk along the road to get there without driving.
-There are more hotels nearby in Hayesville and a bit further in Murphy (30 minutes).
+A trail connects the campground with the trailhead so hikers don't have to walk along the road to get there without driving.

 There are several hotels nearby in Hayesville and a bit further away in Murphy (30 minutes) and Franklin.